lutris/lutris/README.rst

 The following command line arguments are available::

--v, --version              Print the version of Lutris and exit -d, --debug                Show debug messages
--i, --install              Install a game from a yml file -b, --output-script        Generate a bash script to run a game without the client -e, --exec                 Execute a program with the lutris runtime -l, --list-games           List all games in database -o, --installed            Only list installed games -s, --list-steam-games     List available Steam games --list-steam-folders       List all known Steam library folders --list-runners             List all known runners --list-wine-runners        List all known Wine runners -r, --install-runner       Install a Runner
+-v, --version                    Print the version of Lutris and exit -d, --debug                      Show debug messages -i, --install                    Install a game from a yml file -b, --output-script              Generate a bash script to run a game without the client -e, --exec                       Execute a program with the lutris runtime -l, --list-games                 List all games in database -o, --installed                  Only list installed games -s, --list-steam-games           List available Steam games --list-steam-folders             List all known Steam library folders --list-runners                   List all known runners --list-wine-runners              List all known Wine runners -a, --list-all-service-games     List all games for all services in database --list-service-games             List all games for provided service in database -r, --install-runner             Install a Runner
--u, --uninstall-runner     Uninstall a Runner
--j, --json                 Display the list of games in JSON format --reinstall                Reinstall game --display=DISPLAY          X display to use
---export <game>            Exports specified game (requires --dest) --import <game.7z)         Import games from exportfile (requires --dest) --dest <folder>            Specifies Export/Import destination folder
+-u, --uninstall-runner           Uninstall a Runner -j, --json                       Display the list of games in JSON format --reinstall                      Reinstall game --display=DISPLAY                X display to use --export <game>                  Exports specified game (requires --dest) --import <game.7z)               Import games from exportfile (requires --dest) --dest <folder>                  Specifies Export/Import destination folder

 Additionally, you can pass a ``lutris:`` protocol link followed by a game identifier on the command line such as::